 The birth of RBI Living Well

-Through 2017, the RBI Living Well programme continued to grow and thrive and make a lasting difference to the RBI and RELX employees, customers, partners and shareholders around the world.
+Ever since, the RBI Living Well programme has continued to grow and thrive and make a lasting difference to the RBI and RELX employees, customers, partners and shareholders around the world.

 The move to Sydney